deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 explains how things are working under the hood.

-Changes automatically applied to the model class
+Changes Automatically Applied to the Model Class
 ------------------------------------------------

 After registering the ``News`` model for translation an SQL dump of the